vanvuongngo/ClaraN/README.md

 ```

 ## 📜 License
-ClaraVerseN is open-source software licensed under the MIT License.
+ClaraN is open-source software licensed under the MIT License.
 This means you can:

 - ✅ Use it commercially
 - ✅ Modify and distribute